charlieoneill11/diverse-llm/README.md

 qsub: job 90747602.gadi-pbs ready
 ```

 We now need to load the required packages.
 I've created a conda environment called `diverse-llm` that has everything you need.
-To activate it, run
+To activate it, we need to let the interactive node find our conda binary, and then activate our actual environment:

 ```
+module use /g/data/hh5/public/modules
+module load conda/analysis3-22.01
 conda activate /scratch/dg97/cn1951/diverse-llm
 ```